ThGroth/sublimeGapSyntax/README.md

 This is a syntax definition file for the editor sublime for the language of the computer algebra system GAP.
-It add syntax highlight to files with the filename *.g, *.gd, *.gi.
+It adds syntax highlight to files with the filename *.g, *.gd, *.gi.

-Just Copy the files to .config/sublime-text/Packages/User/Gap
+Just copy the files to .config/sublime-text/Packages/User/Gap and restart sublime to use them.